georgemarselis/homeworkdb/README.md

    		Secondary output is the 'listOfGenes.tsv' file: it drives the Uniprot script bellow.

 1.2 Uniprot:
- 	* Run getUniprotData.sh (depends on getDisgenetData.py, you cannot run it without having run the above at least once)
+ 	* Run getUniprotData.sh (depends on getDisgenetData.py, you cannot run it without having run the above at least once) Takes a minute or two.

 1.3 Hintkb2:
-	* Run

-***** need more to get the data proper ******
+	* Hintkb2 data are being wrangled directly from the 'loadPezData.py' Run 'loadPezData.py', after creating the schema.

-2. Use the loadPezDb.py python script to create the db.
-The loadPez.py script is the pythonized version of pez_project2501.sql file
+2. Use the 'loadPezDb.py' python script to create the db.
+The 'loadPezDb.py' script is the pythonized version of pez_project2501.sql file

-Make sure you change the host IP.
+	Make sure you change the host IP, should you need to.

-3. If any of the connection details do not match, alter the ./loadConfiguration.sh script and execute it.
-It exports the variables
+	2.1.
+If any of the connection details do not match, alter the ./loadConfiguration.sh script and execute it.
+		It exports the enviromental variables:
+			PEZ_HOST
+			PEZ_DATABASE
+			PEZ_USER
+			PEZ_PASSWORD

-4. ./loadPezData.py: loads the data from disk to the database
+3. ./loadPezData.py: loads the data from disk to the database Disgenet goes first
+	Uniprot second
+	Hintkb data are being wrangled on the spot
+		Takes about 20 minutes